-(a) Revenue (Continued) 2019/2020 Actual 2019/2020 Budget 2018/2019 Actual \$ \$ \$ Contracts with customers Revenue from contracts with customers was recognised during the year for the following nature or types of goods or services: Fees and charges 1,690,999 1,770,146 1,651,376 Other revenue 249,921 240,243 531,900 1,940,920 2,010,389 2,183,276 Revenue from contracts with customers is comprised of: Contracts with customers included as a contract liability at the start of the period 0 0 0 Performance obligations satisfied in the previous year 0 0 0 Other revenue from contracts with customers recognised during the year 1,940,920 2,010,389 2,183,276 1,940,920 2,010,389 2,183,276 Information about receivables, contract assets and contract liabilities from contracts with customers along with financial assets and associated liabilities arising from transfers to enable the acquisition or construction of recognisable non financial assets is: Trade and other receivables from contracts with customers 804,160
+(a) Revenue (Continued) 2019/2020 Actual 2019/2020 Budget 2018/2019 Actual 6 6 \$ \$ \$ Contracts with customers Revenue from contracts with customers was recognised during the year for the following nature or types of goods or services: Fees and charges 1,690,999 1,770,146 1,651,376 Other revenue 249,921 240,243 531,900 1,940,920 2,183,276 Revenue from contracts with customers is comprised of: Contracts with customers included as a contract liability at the start of the period 0 0 0 Performance obligations satisfied in the previous year 0 0 0 Other revenue from contracts with customers recognised during the year 1,940,920 2,010,389 2,183,276 A CONTRACTOR AND ADDRESS OF THE ADDR 1,940,920 2,010,389 2,183,276 Information about receivables, contract assets and contract

+Information about receivables, contract assets and contract liabilities from contracts with customers along with financial assets and associated liabilities arising from transfers to enable the acquisition or construction of recognisable non financial assets is:

+Trade and other receivables from contracts with customers

 Contract assets primarily relate to the Shire's right to consideration for work completed but not billed at 30 June 2020.
 Assets associated with contracts with customers were not subject to an impairment charge.
 Impairment of assets associated with contracts with customers are detailed at note 2 (b) under 'Other expenditure'.
 Information is not provided about remaining performance obligations for contracts with customers that had an original expected duration of one year or less.